-HP ALM/QC installation is little bit tricky, but this comprehensive installation guide makes it super easy with exact steps and screen shots you need to follow in order to install and start using HP Quality Center test management software on your machine.
+HP ALM/QC installation is a little bit tricky, but this comprehensive installation guide makes it super easy with exact steps and screenshots you need to follow in order to install and start using HP Quality Center Test Management software on your machine.

 Let’s get started.

-To do so, please use the following link: Download HP ALM/QC
+To do so, please use the following link: Download Micro Focus ALM Free Trial

-In this page, use the “Trials and Demos” drop down and choose “HP ALM 11.5 English SW E-media Evaluation”.
+On this page, use the “Trials and Demos” drop-down and choose “HP ALM 11.5 English SW E-media Evaluation”.

 (Click on images to enlarge)